ImAwsumm/learning-c/stupid-code/README.md

-# Putting many bad practices all together into a single program, first one being a very long title
+## Putting many bad practices all together into a few programs, first one being a very long title.
+The second one is absolutely no documentation